bobabots253/bobadocs/docs/operations/media.md

 ## Other Resources

 With a valid SMCL (San Mateo County Libraries) card, LinkedIn Learning resources are available for anyone to access.
 There are a variety of courses that can teach photography, videography, as well as advancing management skills and more.
-The following below are courses that cover the topics above.
+Treat these courses are visual guides to help aid your understanding of photography or videography, it is better to practice photography than watch it.

+Courses recommended are:

+- Introduction to Photography - Ben Long
+- Photography 101 - Joseph Linaschke

+If you would like to access LinkedIn Learning, go to [https://www.linkedin.com/learning-login/go/smcl](https://www.linkedin.com/learning-login/go/smcl).

 Adobe, Nikon and B&H also cover the topics above, albeit with a bias to sell camera equipment and products.